Paragorgia arborea

-Paragorgia arborea is a species of coral in the family Paragorgiidae, commonly known as the bubblegum coral because of its bulbous branch tips.
+Paragorgia arborea is a species of coral in the family Coralliidae, commonly known as the tree bubblegum coral.
 It mainly grows in depths between 200 and 1300 m at temperatures between 3 and 8 C. It is found widespread in the Northern Atlantic Ocean and Northern Pacific Ocean on seamounts and knolls, and was first described by the Swedish naturalist Carl Linnaeus in 1758.
 P. arborea is a foundation species, providing a habitat for other species in deep sea coral ecosystems.

 Description

 Paragorgia arborea can grow to heights of 6 m, and are brightly colored white, red, or salmon, in a branching, fan-shaped structure with a tough central trunk and many branches.
 The branch tips are bulbous, giving this octocoral its common name of bubblegum coral.
 It has both specialized feeding polyps, autozoids, and specialized reproductive polyps, siphonozoids.
 Little is known about the growth rate and life span of P. arborea, but it has been found to have an average growth rate of 1cm/yr, with growth rates of 2-6cm/yr found in some cases, and is long-lived on the scale of decades.